Heyburn Lake

-Heyburn Lake is a reservoir on Polecat Creek in Creek County, Oklahoma.
+Heyburn Lake is a reservoir on Polecat Creek in Creek County, Oklahoma, United States.
 It is about 15 mi southwest of Sapulpa, Oklahoma.
 Tiger and Brown Creeks also drain into the lake.
 The nearest town is Kellyville, Oklahoma.
 It was named for the now-defunct community of Heyburn.
 Its primary objectives are to provide flood control, drinking water and recreation.
 It is owned by the Corps of Engineers.
 Heyburn State Park (Oklahoma) adjoins the lake.

 Description

 The earthen dam was completed in 1950, and is 89 ft above the original streambed and 2,920 ft long.